 If it wasn’t for doing ATS, I wouldn’t have remembered many of the reasons I went into teaching in the first place.
 I would recommend doing ATS to anyone who is interested in doing it – it will be hard work and you need to have a support network around you, but it will give you the opportunity to see how you can make a change to yourself and your students.
 You will talk to different people in your departments and your organisation, and it will help you focus on what you are passionate about.

 "Katie is passionate about teaching, Further Education, Continued Professional Learning for staff and the positive impact this has on students.
 Through ATS, Katie has been able to drive the quality of Teaching and Learning within the College and has developed a network of support for teachers.
-We are proud of Katie for what she has accomplish and recognise how achieving ATS has impacted this," says Colin.
+We are proud of Katie for what she has accomplished and recognise how achieving ATS has impacted this," says Colin.